LEYA-HSE/BiBiER/README.md

 ---

-### LS-LLM: Label Smoothing with Large Language Models
+### LS-LLM: Label Smoothing Generation based on Large Language Model

 **Description:**
 This prompt is used to implement a semantic-aware label smoothing technique for emotion classification.
 Instead of using a flat (uniform) smoothing across all non-target labels, this method leverages zero-shot large language models (LLMs) to generate a **context-informed probability distribution** over the emotion classes.
 The model is prompted to analyze the input text and output soft labels, where the **ground truth emotion is given the highest probability**, and other plausible emotions receive proportionally smaller weights.